JohnSnowLabs/nlu/docs/en/install.md

 ### Into Custom Python Env

 Using specific python executable, which is not the currently running python.
-Will use the provided python's executable pip module to installl libraries
+Will use the provided python's executable pip module to install libraries.

 ```python
 jsl.install(python_exec_path='my/python.exe')